Predicting Flight Delays with a Random Forest

 Figure 2: Bar chart of airline codes for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area.

 Next, the airports of departure and destination.
 There are 307 of the former and 306 of the latter, so these are long charts.
 For readability I have chosen to display them vertically, and ordered alphabetically.
-The main thing one learns from them is that some airports are busier than others.
-Busyness may correlate with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago), but not in a systematic way (DFW-Dallas/Fort Worth, IAH-Houston, and LAX-Los Angeles).
+The main thing one learns from these charts is that some airports are busier than others, and busyness correlates with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago), but not in a systematic way (DFW-Dallas/Fort Worth, IAH-Houston, and LAX-Los Angeles).
 Enjoy the scroll down, and I’ll see you on the other side of YUM (Yuma, AZ)…

 Figure 3: Bar charts of departure (left) and destination (right) airports for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area.